 What should you do after knowing the similarities and differences between banana peppers and pepperoncini?
 You should know how to serve them.
 Here are 3 delicious recipes of banana peppers that will make you fall in love with them from the first bite.

-Pickle banana peppers is the most popular recipe with banana peppers.
+Aside from being a way to keep banana peppers’ flavor, pickling is the most popular cooking method with banana peppers.
 You cannot resist the sweet, salty, and tangy taste of this dish.

 You can serve pickled banana peppers with a wide range of dishes, such as sandwiches and pizza.
 This dish is relatively easy to make.
 You can also buy a jar of them in the market or grocery store.
 They are always available in the pickled food section.